-Louise Dyble is an attorney in the Real Estate, Land Use and Environmental Law Practice Group in the firm's San Francisco office.
+Louise Dyble is an associate in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's San Francisco office.

 Areas of Practice

-Louise advises clients on regulatory compliance and defense, including matters involving the Comprehensive Environmental Response, Compensation and Liability Act (Superfund), the Clean Water Act, the Safe Drinking Water Act, the Resource Conservation and Recovery Act, and the Toxic Substances Control Act.
-Louise has represented clients facing remediation and natural resource damages claims in state and federal court.
-She has advised clients on liability and risk associated with real property transactions, including redevelopment and brownfields projects.
-Louise also helps prepare clients for regulatory change and its implications, including new reporting requirements and water quality standards for emerging contaminants such as 1,4-Dioxane, and per- and poly-fluoroalkyl substances (PFAS).
+Louise advises clients on matters involving a range of environmental laws, including CERCLA (Superfund), the Clean Water Act, the Clean Air Act, the Safe Drinking Water Act, RCRA, and TSCA.
+She represents clients facing remediation and natural resource damages claims in state and federal court.
+Louise advises on liability and risk associated with real property transactions, including redevelopment and brownfields projects.
+She also helps prepare clients for regulatory change and its implications, including monitoring and reporting requirements related to hazardous substances and emerging contaminants such as 1,4-Dioxane and per- and poly-fluoroalkyl substances (PFAS).
 Louise is experienced with internal investigations, and defends companies facing regulatory enforcement, damages claims and/or criminal liability associated with hazardous substances and other environmental issues.
 Louise also advises on liability and risk associated with real property transactions, including complex industrial and commercial properties, redevelopment and brownfields projects.

 Louise’s experience as a professional historian supports her work as an advocate, particularly on behalf of clients facing potential remediation costs for longstanding contamination under CERCLA and related state laws.
-She has a PhD in history from UC Berkeley.
-She has conducted research and taught classes on urban politics and environmental policy at UC Berkeley, Caltech, USC, and Michigan Technological University.
+She has a PhD in history from UC Berkeley (Cal).
+She has taught classes on urban politics and environmental policy at Cal, Caltech, USC, and Michigan Technological University.
 She has published academic articles and books on the history of infrastructure, land use and local food, and regional government.
 As an undergraduate, Louise played intercollegiate basketball at Cal, and she now competes as a masters athlete in weightlifting.

-- The Future of SEPs in Citizen Suits,ABA Natural Resources & Environmental, Winter 2021
+- The Future of SEPs in Citizen SuitsABA Natural Resources & Environment, Winter 2021

 - Federal PFAS Regulation and the StatesWestlaw, 04.2020